nathenharvey/customink.github.com/README.markdown

 3\.
 Open the generated markdown file

 4\.
-Add metadata to the YAML front matter (Include your name as a category)
+Add metadata to the YAML front matter ('author' should correspond to a key in _config.yml)

-    author: Tien Nguyen
+    author: tien-nguyen
-    categories: [Evil, Muwahaha, Kittens, Tien Nguyen]
+    categories: [Evil, Muwahaha, Kittens]
     published: false # working draft, will not be published on generate

 5\.
 Write Stuff